8080labs/pyforest/README.md

     - It works :) As soon as you start the auto-completion, pyforest will import the module and return the available symbols to your auto-completer.

 - __"How to (temporarily) deactivate the auto_import in IPython and Jupyter?"__
     - Go to the directory `~/.ipython/profile_default/startup` and adjust or delete the `pyforest_autoimport.py` file.
 You will find further instructions in the file.
+If you don't use the auto_import, you will need to import pyforest at the beginning of your notebook via `import pyforest`

 - __"How to (re)activate the pyforest auto_import?"__
     - Execute the following Python command in Jupyter, IPython or Python: `from pyforest.auto_import import setup; setup()`.
 Please note that the auto_import only works for Jupyter and IPython.

+- __"Can I use pyforest outside of the Jupyter Notebook or Lab?"__
+    - Technically, yes.
+However, this is not the intended use case. pyforest is aimed primarily for the use in a Jupyter Notebook or Lab.
+If you want to use pyforest in IPython or a Python script etc, please import it as follows `import pyforest`.
+Afterwards, you can get the currently active imports via `pyforest.active_imports()`

 - __"Why is the project called pyforest?"__
     - In which ecosystem do pandas live?